NVIDIA/NeMo/docs/source/asr/configs.rst

       ...
       # Other parameters for the preprocessor

-See the :ref:`api:Audio Preprocessors` API page for the preprocessor options, expected arguments, and defaults.
+See the `Audio Preprocessors <./api.html#Audio Preprocessors>`__ API page for the preprocessor options, expected arguments, and defaults.

 Augmentation Configurations